Monday, Simtember 12, 2416 | Crypt’O’Night Lounge |Bay City, Califorsimia

 Ayesha leaned forward to check.
 The letters were still there.
 She noticed other people’s initials were also carved into the soft wood with little hearts and arrows.
 She smiled.
 Maybe she and Erik started a trend.
 Ayesha laid down on the damp pavement and stared up at the underside of the bench, the letters dancing before her eyes in romantic fervor.
 She frowned as a droplet of water hit her eyelashes.
 Brushing the water from her face, she blinked and her eyes settled on something strange.
 She propped herself up by her elbows and reached for the letters just to make sure she wasn’t seeing things.

 The carvings didn’t have flowery hearts or Cupid arrows around them, but she could swear she felt the rich flurry of an almost-perfect romance tingling through her arm as she fingered the letters.
-B.J.
-LaRue.
+S.C.
+Roth.
 I know that name.
 I know that name!
 Ayesha sat up fast, her excitement getting the best of her as she smacked her head against the wooden slats.

 “Ow!” she yelped, rubbing the back of her head.

-B.J.
-LaRue had been in Sunset Valley.
-B.J.
-LaRue.
+S.C.
+Roth had been in Sunset Valley.
+S.C.
+Roth.
 The same name the woman from some movie had given someone instead of her real name because she was hiding from someone… or something… or…

 “Bella Goth,” Ayesha resettled on the bench, still rubbing her head, mystified.
 “Or Heather Danvers.”

 As Ayesha curled up on the bench to sleep away her fatigue and the roller coaster of emotions from the evening, she wondered one thing before her brain would allow her to drift off into dreamland.